isomerpages/moe-ncps/_ncps-experience/NCPS Curriculum/English.md

 * explore and sustain their interests beyond the curriculum

 NCPS students are also connected learners who continually learn by:
-* collaborating with their peers, the community and the world.
+* collaborating with their peers, the community and the world
-* connecting a range of online and offline information sources.
+* connecting a range of online and offline information sources

 In addition , NCPS students are digital learners who leverage technology for learning and can: